 Pain management is part of our routine pre-surgical protocol and is not elective.
 Pain is best treated before it occurs and all patients are given an injection before surgery and local anesthetics are frequently used to prevent post-op pain.

 Dentistry, Orofacial , & Sinus Surgery is a focus of our practice.
-Dr Galloway is an Dental Specialist and regularly lectures world-wide.
+Dr. Stephen Galloway is a Dental Specialist and regularly lectures world-wide.
 He is a Diplomate of the College of Veterinary Dentistry.
 Please see our Dental Pages.

-Radiology - We utilize both traditional and digital radiology for general and dental imaging.
+Radiology - We utilize digital radiology for general and dental imaging.

 Complete laboratory - In order to get rapid testing feedback, the clinic laboratory can perform blood counts, blood gas & chemistry analysis, fecal & urine analysis, heartworm tests, and selected viral tests.
 Tests not routinely performed are sent to an outside laboratory, with results usually available the next day.